Sukhrobjon/self-parking-car-simulation/README.md

 **My Name: Sukhrob Golibboev**

-**Project Name: Self Parking Simulation**
+**Project Name: Self Parking Car Simulation**

 **Is your project New or Old?**
     - Old Porject

 **Is your project Solo or Team?**
     - Team Project

 ## Description

 **The project is self parking car simulation built using pygame and trained using reinforcement learning with deep learning.
-In this project Sam and I are working on improving the performance of existing model and have better results.
+In this project [Sam](https://github.com/SWHarrison) and I are working on improving the performance of existing model and have better results.
 The following objectives reflects the steps we are going to take in order to meet the requirements.**

-## Objective 1: say your objective here, you must have at least three objectives to get credit for the intensive… accomplishing objective should be done by soley you
+## Objective 1: Retool reward structure to better train the model.

 **Why do you want to meet this objective?
 How will it improve your project?**
+    - Currently, we have simple version of reward system.
+Model trains faster, and gets the target result.
+Improved reward system can give much better insights to model, so it does not have to run over 2-4 hours to park the car.

 **How will you demonstrate completion of your objective?**
+    - Link to github commits.

-## Objective 2: ... say your objective to accomplish here …
+## Objective 2: Testing/Comparing different type of model architectures.
 **Why do you want to meet this objective?
 How will it improve your project?**
+- Compare deep/narrow vs wide/shallow model.
+It can improve the run time and accuracy of the model if we choose right arcitectural for neural network.

 **How will you demonstrate completion of your objective?**
+- Link to github commits.
+Create a matrics to evalaute the different models.

-## Objective 3: ... say your objective to accomplish here …
+## Objective 3: Headless training - no visual.
 **Why do you want to meet this objective?
 How will it improve your project?**
+- Since, displaying the parking lot environment takes time during training, with headless training we can let the model do the math on the background.
 **How will you demonstrate completion of your objective?**
+- Link to github
 ## Stretch goals (optional):

 **What stretch goals do you have for your project?**